CassiuSRSA/dataAnalystProject/README.md

 Cleaned data in Power Query, removing unnecessary columns and getting data ready for easy visualization in Power BI.
 Once data was cleaned I could build a dashboard showing various insights into the dataset.
 I made sure to use a variety of visuals that really highlight data displayed.

+## Project 6: Python File Sorter

+In this project I used Python to check files in a folder and then create folders for those files based on their extensions.
+It will then copy files from initial folder into neatly sorted folders based on extensions.